Inet-Developments/Inet-File-Manager/README.md

 # Inet-File-Manager
-A flat file site wide File Manager
+A flat file site wide File Manager with users, roles and first time setup.